INVITATION TO PARTICIPATE, RUN SESSIONS AND PRESENT

 What will I experience?

 An unconference offers the opportunity to exchange knowledge and present ideas in a series of tried and tested interactive formats.
 The theme of the day is to critically examine what builds and sustains a collaborative and innovative culture conducive to change and adaptation?
 We are inviting scholars, media managers and the Warsaw high technology start-up community to attend.
 You can be an informal observer, lead a session, or present your work in a Pecha Kucha (20 slides and 20 seconds each slide).
 The event will take place in a relaxed co-working space of Warsaw with food and drink provided.
-The venue will be revealed in January 2018 and the event will be free of charge.
+It will be free of charge.

 Why should I come?